mathieucarbou/YaSolR/docs/comparison.md

 If you see a big project developed with Arduino IDE and `*.ino` files, you can be sure that the code quality is poor and that the developer lacks experience, which will lead to a bad experience for you as a user and also in terms of project maintenance.

+## Speed and reactivity

+For a Solar Router to be efficient, the adjustment to the grid power must take place as fast as possible after the measurement arrives on the system.
+This implies

+- a fast measurement speed (the faster the better)
+- a fast adjustment speed (the faster the better)

+**YaSolR is the only router capable of taking about 20 measurements per second, processing them to adjust the power to the grid at least 3 times per second, and doing all of this with a very low latency.**

+Other routers usually react each second or even every 2 seconds.

 ## Correct ISR Management

 **YaSolR is the only Solar Router firmware built with a focus on correct ISR (Interrupt Service Routine) management**, ensuring that all critical operations are handled efficiently and without conflicts.